eclipse-ankaios/ankaios/doc/docs/development/run-unit-tests.md

 ```

 Rust also allows to run only a subset of unit tests.
-You have to se the "filter string" in the command:
+You have to set the "filter string" in the command:

 ```shell
 cargo nextest <filter string> [-- --show-output]